vjcagay/typescript-spa-boilerplate/README.md

 - Linting using [ESLint](https://eslint.org)
 - Unit Testing using [Jest](https://facebook.github.io/jest/)

-## What's Not Included?
-Since there are a plethora of options out there I would like you to decide for yourself for these kind of stuff:

-- Linting CSS
-- Git commit hooks (e.g. must pass unit tests first before allowing push)
-- Fancy commit message formats
-- Continuous Integration services

-I might add these features above into the boilerplate in the future or by popular demand.

 ## Setup

 Clone this repo with your application name as the second argument:

 ```bash
 $ git clone https://github.com/vjcagay/webpack-typescript-styled-components.git <application-name>
 $ cd <application-name>